Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/extensions/content-assets.md

 <br/><br/>
 When editors click the field, it opens a Content Hub window via iframe as explained in the Content Hub + XMC recipe and the selected asset’s identifier is returned to SitecoreAI using postMessage.

-In your XM Cloud solution you will need to create a custom component to perform a GraphQL call to Content Hub.
+In your SitecoreAI solution you will need to create a custom component to perform a GraphQL call to Content Hub.
 This component will have a datasource to store the value returned from Content Hub in the Marketplace plugin field type as see below.

 <img src="/images/learn/accelerate/xm-cloud/content-assets/content-tree.png" alt="content-tree"/>
 <br/><br/>